Thamireslopescz/Thamireslopescz/README.md

 If you're looking for a dedicated and knowledgeable tech enthusiast, feel free to connect with me!

-## Experience

-### Columbus Logística Internacional

-**Lead Developer**
-_February 2023 - Present_
-Novo Hamburgo, Rio Grande do Sul, Brasil

-As a Lead Developer, I play a central role in coordinating and guiding a web development and UX/UI team to create and maintain the company's systems.
-My main focus is on leading an effective development team, ensuring the delivery of high-quality web applications within established deadlines.

-Some of my responsibilities include:

-- Project coordination
-- Development and maintenance of applications
-- Mentoring and guidance
-- Resource and timeline management
-- Collaboration and communication
-- Quality assessment
-- Innovation implementation
-- Problem-solving and decision-making

 ## GitHub Activity

 ![Commits](http://github-profile-summary-cards.vercel.app/api/cards/productive-time?username=thamireslopescz&theme=monokai&utcOffset=8)